 - Complete a second series of Hepatitis B vaccination, and

 - Submit the results of a second anti-HBs one month after the completion of the second series of vaccination.

 - Students who continue to be non-immune after a second series of Hepatitis B vaccine are considered to be “non-responders” and will be referred for counselling.
 If the result of any HBsAg test is positive, the student will be referred for counselling by the Director of the School of Nursing.
 They will also need HBeAg, anti-HBe, and Hepatitis B DNA levels.

 NOTE: Students infected with Hepatitis B will undergo an assessment of their potential to transmit Hepatitis B. This assessment could restrict or modify your participation in some aspects of the curriculum.

-The Influenza vaccine is strongly recommended.
 If a student decides NOT to be vaccinated, in the event of a flu outbreak he/she will be removed from placement.
-Some agencies do not permit students to do their clinical placement if they do not have the flu vaccine.
+Some agencies require the flu vaccine.
 Influenza immunization is not usually available until October and takes 2 weeks to become effective.
 An annual influenza immunization should be done as soon as the vaccine becomes available.